-Once approved, you’ll be notified either by a blue envelope to your address, a phone call to you or a phone call to your lawyer (if you’re using one).
+Once approved, you’ll be notified either by a blue envelope to your address, a phone call to you, or a phone call to your lawyer (if you’re using one).

 Hooray!
 You’re legal!

-Your temporary residence card will be valid for 5 years, after which you will qualify to apply for permanent residence.
+After being a temporary resident of Croatia for 5 years, you will qualify to apply for permanent residence.
 Make sure you start preparing for your permanent application at least 2 months before your temporary residence permit expires.

 - Be nice.
 If you get an attitude with the police, they have the discretion to make it as difficult for you as possible.

 While not required, we recommend that every non-Croatian speaker use a lawyer when applying for residency in Croatia.
-Lawyers have connections within immigration, are able to skip common roadblocks and can identify any risks with your application.
+Lawyers have connections within immigration, are able to skip common roadblocks, and can identify any risks with your application.
 In addition, it is rare that the police (who handle immigration) will speak English to applicants.